Norrtälje: Climate

 Norrtälje has a humid continental climate with some maritime influence.
 Summers are highly variable and can be either very warm or quite subdued.
 The official station number assigned to Norrtälje was 8644 and there was an downtown weather station in operation until 1984.

 The chart below is from Svanberga, a village close to Norrtälje.
 Its more inland location makes it a bit more prone to cold snaps than the town itself, although high temperatures are similar.
 Even so, Norrtälje remains quite a bit colder than Stockholm and coastal areas further south throughout the year and is more likely to have snow cover.
-The distance from the open sea to the urban area also affects the local climate, with less maritime moderation than in other coastal towns.
+Another factor is the distance from the open ocean to the urban area, which has less maritime influence than other coastal towns.